 Next post the Tagaytay saga continues.

-Postscript: So PLDT. one of the major internet providers, finally came into Greenville.
+Postscript: So PLDT. one of the major internet providers, finally came into the subdivision.
 I now have fiber-optic cable, 20 Mbps, for the same price as I got zero to 3.3 Mbps from Tagaytay Cable.
 When I changed the service to television only, I got a blank expression from the woman at the desk as if she was wondering what took me so long.